-Many domains, health care being a prominent example but by no means the only one, conflate the terms safety and quality.
+Many domains, health care being a prominent example but by no means the only one, conflate terms such as safety and quality.
 In some cases quality is seen as a component of safety, and in other cases the opposite relation is assumed to hold.
 The same goes for safety and productivity, productivity and quality, and so on.
-We can look at a process or work situation from a safety point of view, from a quality point of view, from a productivity point of view, etc. But in each case we should keep in mind that any specific perspective only reveals part of what is going on, and that it simportant to understandd all of what is going on.
+We can look at a process or work situation from a safety point of view, from a quality point of view, from a productivity point of view, etc. But in each case we should keep in mind that any specific perspective only reveals part of what is going on, and that it simportant to understand what goes on as a whole.
 The problems in using a specific term are brought to the fore in the discussion of Safety-I and Safety-II, since 'safety' actually means different things in the two cases (q.v.).
 The term synsis oversomes this problem.

-The meaning of synesis is the synthesis of activities that is necessary in order that today's socio-technical systems can function as intended and desired.
-Thus, if we speak of the synesis of a clinic, or of a construction site, we mean the mutually dependent set of functions that is necessary for the workplace to carry out its activities as intended with respect to a set of relevant criteria (safety, quality, productivity, etc.).
+The meaning of synesis is the unification of activities that is necessary in order that today's socio-technical systems can function as intended and desired.
+Thus, if we speak of the synesis of a clinic, or of a construction site, we mean the mutually dependent set of priorities, perspectives, and practices that is necessary for the workplace to carry out its activities as intended with respect to a set of relevant criteria (safety, quality, productivity, etc.).

 As one should expect, synesis, synetics and syntology are already in use, although with different meanings.
 There are even websites and businesses that use the terms.
 But that does not preclude yet another use of the terms, especially if it is given a clear, operational definition.
 And σύνεσις being a grammatical term, is definitely in the public domain.